- Religion and Philosophy

 There are two major reasons why some Christian denominations don’t eat pork.
 The first reason has to do with the law the Israelite were handed down to by God through Moses on matters touching on food.
 The second reason is the preconceived idea people have about pigs.
-Many believe pigs like remaining unclean than clean that is why they are unclean to eat.
+Many believe pigs are unclean because the animals prefer to be dirty than clean.

 It will come as a shock to many that pigs are one of the top intelligent animals in the animal kingdom.
 In the same article, Sarah notes that pigs are smarter animals in that they can learn new behaviors and scientists believe they are smarter than primates and three-year old children.
 “The reason why pig farmers create strong pens and fences is that pigs can escape from even a relatively good fence.
 They are known to work in pairs and sometimes, smarter swine even open other pens to let other pigs escape.”

 Then the Lord said to Moses and Aaron,

 “Tell the people of Israel that the animals which may be used for food include any animal with cloven hooves which chews its cud.
 4-7 This means that the following may not be eaten: The camel (it chews the cud but does not have cloven hooves); The coney, or rock badger (because although it chews the cud, it does not have cloven hooves); The hare (because although it chews the cud, it does not have cloven hooves); The swine (because although it has cloven hooves, it does not chew the cud).You may not eat their meat or even touch their dead bodies; they are forbidden foods for you."

 It is clear from the above passage the Israelite were commanded not to eat pig’s meat.